Unique Things to Do in Florence

 Discover one of the premier sculpture collections in Florence on this private tour of the National Museum of Bargello.
 Admire masterpieces by Renaissance artists like Donatello, Michelangelo, Ghiberti, and Della Robbia and learn about both the works of art and the historic palace that houses them.
 Cover the vast collection in less than two hours, leaving you plenty of time to enjoy the city afterward.

-Must‐See Attractions: The Classics of What to Do in Florence
+Must‐See and Unique Things to Do in Florence

 Food and Dining in Florence